Published: 10 October 2020. Last update: 23 Sep 2021.

 MAN A22 (Euro 6) & MAN A95 (Euro 6)

 In March 2021, MAN A22 (Euro 6) & MAN A95 (Euro 6) buses were drawn from the LTA storage bus fleet and leased to Tower Transit in preparation for the commencement of operations in September 2021.

 Bus Service 825 operates a full fleet of electric BYD C6 midibuses.
 As of October 2020, SMRT Buses operates 4 of these buses solely for Bus Service 825, leased from BYD (Singapore) Pte.
 Ltd.

 To facilitate charging for the BYD C6 buses, charging stations were installed at Ang Mo Kio Bus Depot, where these buses are garaged.
-Similar charging stations might be installed at Mandai Bus Depot in order to consolidate bus operations at Mandai; otherwise, Tower Transit might have to seek alternative arrangements involving off-site charging of these buses.
+Should Tower Transit choose to take in these buses, charging stations might be installed at Mandai Bus Depot in order to consolidate bus operations at Mandai; otherwise, Tower Transit would have to seek alternative arrangements involving off-site charging of these buses.